 FIEA reserves the right to verify all documents submitted in application for admission.
 Any falsification of admission documents or portfolio materials constitutes grounds for termination of application procedures, dismissal from the program, and the forfeiture of any and all fees paid.

 To apply for FIEA, you must meet the following basic requirements:

 - Have a regionally accredited bachelor’s degree (or be in the process of attaining one) from a postsecondary program in Art, Computer Science, Digital Media or many other related fields.
-See our 3 Tracks pages to see the most common undergraduate majors.
+See our course descriptions page to see the most common undergraduate majors.
 Undergraduate degrees from outside the United States will be evaluated by UCF Division of Graduate Studies to ensure that course content and level of instruction are comparable to that of a U.S. institution.

 FIEA prefers you also have:

 - A 3.0 grade point average on a 4.0 scale (calculated on the last 60 attempted hours of a baccalaureate degree) or above

 - A combined verbal and quantitative score of 300 or above on any Graduate Record Exam (GRE) taken after Aug.
 1, 2011 or 1000 or above combined score on any GRE test taken prior to Aug.
 1, 2011.
 This test is an overall assessment of the maturity and depth of a student’s communication and reasoning abilities.

 Please visit this section of our website for more specific International Admission Requirements.

 All application materials, including application forms, fees, transcripts, letters of recommendation, GRE scores and other reference materials that can not be completed online should be mailed to:

 Millican Hall 230